In this article

 Paperspace does not store your card information in our database.
 Instead, we use Stripe to process and record all payment transactions.
 Stripe has been certified to the most stringent level available in the payments industry.
 Learn more at https://stripe.com/docs/security/stripe.

-Any billing information you have entered in the Paperspace Console UI is encrypted and passed to Stripe upon clicking the "Add Card" button on the Billing page, "Create My Paperspace" button on the CORE Virtual Machine creation page, or the Gradient Subscription upgrade page.
+Any billing information you have entered in the Paperspace Console UI is encrypted and passed to Stripe upon clicking the "Add Card" button on the Billing page, "Create My Paperspace" button CORE Virtual Machine creation page, or the Gradient Subscription upgrade page.

 What payment methods does Paperspace accept?